gagandeep/Web-Architecture-Evolution/Prologue.md

 ### What this book brings to the table?

 As you already see you need to ask *Why of everything* to get to *What of everything*.
 We are trying to solve very tiny piece of puzzle that is created by Universe for us.
+Author of this Book is no way Authority not knowlegable about everything.

 Why web become so popular in such a short period of time?